 This rifle is exactly the same as the Savage scoped rifle above except it is equipped with Vernier sights instead of a scope.
 You will be using this firearm on Day 3 at 300 yards

-This is the 5.56mm AR-15 straight pull rifle.
-You will also be using this firearm on Day 3 at 300 yards and also on Day 5
+This is the Enfield .303 Bolt action Rifle.
+You will be using this firearm first on Day 3 at 300 yards